Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     * (required) `passphrase` property is the passphrase for the PFX certificate.
 This cannot be empty.
     * (optional) `sha1_thumbprint` is the SHA1 thumbprint of the
       certificate.
-If the PFX file is created using the `createcert` action, then the SHA1 thumbprint is output.
+If the PFX file is created using the `cert create` command, then the SHA1 thumbprint is output.
 It is recommended to populate this property such that it does not have to be generated when needed for encryption.
   * (optional) `public_key_pem` property is the full path and name to the RSA public key in PEM format.
-If the PFX file is created using the `createcert` action, then this file is generated along with the PFX file.
+If the PFX file is created using the `cert create` command, then this file is generated along with the PFX file.
 It is recommended to populate this property with the PEM file path such that it does not have to be generated when needed for encryption.

 The `docker_registry` property is used to configure Docker image distribution options from public/private Docker hub and private registries.